Oakwood (Pittsburgh): Demographics

 As of the census of 2000, there were 1,028 people, 523 households, and 251 families residing in Oakwood.
 Of the 1,028 people residing in Oakwood, 448 were male and 580 were female.
 255 of the housing units were owner-occupied and 268 were renter-occupied.
 There were 102 households with persons age 18 and younger and 215 households with persons age 65 and older.

 Oakwood Park

 Oakwood park is home to a magnificent old stone reservoir and the school bell of the elementary school which formerly stood at this site.
 Older people at the park talk about swimming in the reservoir in defiance of the local police when they were children.
 The school was closed in 1971.

 City steps

 A raised city steps catwalk connects Oakwood Road to Balver Street in Oakwood.
-Photo by Laura Zurowski.

 The Oakwood neighborhood has six distinct flights of city steps, many of which are open and in a safe condition.
-In Oakwood, the Steps of Pittsburgh connect pedestrians to public transportation and provide an easy way to travel to neighborhood recreational amenities.
+In Oakwood, the public stairways in Pittsburgh connect pedestrians to public transportation and provide an easy way to travel to neighborhood recreational amenities.